 YDI had fun identifying creative solutions for wayfinding throughout the hotel.
 Each room number is marked with a bronze-colored faceplate that includes a doorbell.
 Custom designed light box clusters with hand painted graphics serve as floor markers.
 Each set identifies the floor, directs to individual rooms, illuminates the elevator landing, and gives the feel of a salon style art wall.
 The elevator banks have bold directional arrows with both floor numbers and descriptive text on them while the staircase uses a more minimal arrowed approach.

-The collateral set is unified by the off-white stock from French Paper Company and simple typography while the bold use of the peacock feather gives it an elegant flair.
-One piece we especially enjoyed working on is the postcard that utilizes an illustration we found in archival materials that was for the original Mt.
+The brand collateral is unified by off-white stock from French Paper Company and simple typography, while the bold use of the peacock feather gives it an elegant flair.
+One piece we especially enjoyed working on is the postcard that utilizes an illustration we found in archival materials for the original Mt.
 Vernon Place Apartments.

 Web Design and Development